Sakartu/next/README.md

     http://pypi.python.org/pypi/python-tvrage/0.1.4

-For the configuration and database files we use the XDG Base Directory Specification (see http://bit.ly/tulYTA).
+For the configuration and database files next can use the XDG Base Directory Specification (see http://bit.ly/tulYTA).
 This needs the package python-xdgapp to be installed, you can probably find this in your distro's repository somewhere. pip may also have python-xdgapp although this was not the case when I checked it last time.
 You can try using:

     user@box$ sudo pip install python-xdgapp

+If you run next under Windows installing python-xdgapp is quite useless, next will default to ~/.next/next.conf for the configuration file and to the show dir specified in the configuration file for the database.

 Installation